Son of a Conquistador

 ✉️ All Stuffed into an Envelope and Sent to Your Door (Mailed anywhere in the world!)

-Healing the Archbishop
+Healing the Bishop

-At one point in time, Feliciano de la Vega Padilla had been selected as the next archbishop of Mexico.
-The bishop (for he had already been consecrated a bishop) was traveling to his new diocese when he became ill while staying at the residence of the bishop of Lima.
+At one point in time, Feliciano de la Vega Padilla had been selected as the next Archbishop of Mexico.
+The bishop (for he had already been consecrated a bishop) was traveling to his new diocese when he became ill while staying at the residence of the Bishop of Lima.
 The illness became very serious, and it appeared that he would die as the doctors had given up all hope of a cure.

 Did you enjoy this story about St. Martin de Porres?
 Sign up to receive a free saint story every week via email.